segmentio/segment-docs/src/guides/usage-and-billing/startup-program.md

 Interested companies can apply on the [Startup Program](http://segment.com/industry/startups){:target="_blank”} site.

 > info "Application deadline"
 > Effective January 6, 2025, Segment will no longer accept applications for the Segment Startup Program.
 Applications submitted before 11:59 PM PT on December 5, 2024 will be reviewed and honored.
-However, any applications received after this deadline will not be accepted.
+Any applications received after this deadline won't be accepted.
 There will be no exceptions.

 *Can vary based on affiliated accelerator and VC partners.